rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Edit Request Note

-This action allows you to update a note.
-At least one parameter except Request ID and Note ID is required.
+Update a note on the given request.
+At least one parameter other than Request ID and Note ID is required.

 ##### Input